How to use the command 'xml list' (with examples)

 Explanation:

-• >: This symbol is used to redirect the command’s output to a file instead of displaying it in the terminal.
+• >: This symbol is a redirection operator, telling the shell to take the output of xml list and write it to a file rather than displaying it on the screen.

 Use case 2: Write the specified directory’s listing to an XML document